 - Identifying the ways substance use has made you powerless over your actions

 - Acknowledging that you struggle with an insufficiency sense of control that causes you shame or guilt

 - Understanding that right now, you’re incapable of identifying the barriers to achieving sobriety

 - Accepting that you don’t know to manage the situation

 - Struggling with anxiety and frustration about your inability to perform previous activities without drugs or alcohol

 Stop linking powerless to mental health weakness.
 The value of powerlessness is defining the problem.
 Unmanageability describes how that problem has affected your life.
 When we become helpless to unmanaged family, work, finances, health, or relationships, we experience a real sense of powerlessness.

 Here’s an exercise that can show you the value of being powerless.
 Sit down and write things you cannot change.
-For example, other people’s actions, the reality of addiction, the past, other people’s emotions, the list goes on.
+For example, other people’s actions, the reality of addiction, the past, other people’s emotions, and the list goes on.

 Take Control of Addiction